|Field and Swamp: Animals and Their Habitats||

 |Cyclohexane (C6H12): Chair Conformation.
 Cyclohexane is a hydrocarbon consisting of a ring of carbon atoms, each bonded to two hydrogen atoms.
 Pictured is a 3-D model of the most typical arrangement of its atoms in space, as visualized in two dimensions by convention.|

-Disclaimer: These essays represent the views of a science student.
+Disclaimer: These essays represent the views of a former natural science student and former clinical trials lead statistical programmer/analyst.
 Nothing in these essays should be interpreted as a recommendation for a scientific experiment.
+The essays that this page lists do not challenge medical orthodoxy, although some of them examine skeptically recent attempts to overturn it.
 For more details about the background of the author, Dorothy E. Pugh, see About Us.

 I believe that it's important for everyone to learn as much as possible about science, not just its discoveries but its processes.
-Too many people become sick or crippled, are kept from fulfilling their potential, live in insecurity, hunger or danger and even are subjected to severe physical injury unnecessarily because of our reluctance to become full participants in social and political decision-making guided by interpretations of scientific discoveries.
+How many people suffer unnecessarily from health problems or even lose their political freedom because of our reluctance to become full participants in social and political decision-making guided by interpretations of scientific discoveries?
 In order to protect our health and well-being, we need to become informed citizen-scientists, i.e., people who are responsible clients of scientific services.
-I'm putting forth the perhaps rather radical idea that we don't need to be heavily degreed to do this, but should just try to drink up every last drop of knowledge in the science courses that we do take.
+I'm putting forth the perhaps radical idea that we don't need to be heavily degreed to do this, but should just try to drink up every last drop of knowledge in the science courses that we do take.
 You need to be introspective: how do you feel about these concepts?
 What are their implications?
 What doesn't seem to come together, both in the sense of how and of why?
-We need to stop thinking of science simply as something mysterious that highly unusual, privileged, people do and start seeing it as a natural process that answers a basic human need.
+We need to stop thinking of science simply as something mysterious that only highly unusual, privileged, people do and to start seeing it as a natural process that answers a basic human need.
+If we are afraid to do this, we might lose the freedoms that we have come to take for granted, perhaps all that define our democratic republic.

 In this spirit, I have written the following essays: